himaja-004/SafeVoyage/README.md

-## SafeVoyage: Intelligent Routing and Real-Time Risk Alearts for Safe Travel
+## SafeVoyage: Intelligent Routing and Real-Time Risk Alerts for Safe Travel

 SafeVoyage is a smart web-based navigation assistant that prioritizes user safety by analyzing routes using real-time and historical data, visualizing safety levels, and enabling community feedback.
 It helps users select the safest path to their destination and can send SOS alerts to emergency contacts.